Chachuna Managed Reserve: Geology

-This area is also known for formula of cattle and millet limestone.
+This area is also known for its formula of cattle and millet limestone.

 Climate

 Chachuna reserve has a warm mild continental climate in large part due to vast marsh on the banks of the Iori river, in total marsh occupies 24 hectares of the reserve territory.
-Average temperature in January is -2.5 C°, and in July it is +22 C° in the shadow.
+The average temperature in January is -2.5 °C, and in July it is +22 °C in the shadow.

 Flora

 The Chachuni Managed Reserve has quite diverse flora despite the modest size of its territory.
 On the river Iori, the tugay floodplains are common, and various types of arid light forests, semi-desert and steppe vegetation can be found in the surrounding hills.